 I am Arriving In This Moment

 I know who I am, finally, I have yet again awakened to my true self.
 I was living as a shadow of myself.
 I know now what the true path in life is, to live with love, to be loved and share the light that is within all of us.
 Knowing my own true light expands my love so that I can focus my awareness of living life with grace and humility.
-There is no more limitations, I am boundless light of love.
+There are no more limitations, I am boundless light of love.
 There is no time, there is no fear or attachments that follow one’s awareness.
 I am free, I am LOVE!

 Connection to the Undying Soul

 Over the years I found myself meditating without me even thinking about the person next to me, other than the awareness of that all our breaths had joined in as a synchronized unity.
 We had become ONENESS in PRANA and breath.
 I enjoy being in meditation because here I can rest, I can heal and I can tap into that frequency which shines the light on whatever I need to make more clear in my life.
 I am so lucky to have this experience and I humbly bow to my teachers for illuminating this path to me.
-It is such a loving feeling for me that I can pass it on to YOU who are reading these lines.
+THANK YOU! from the bottom of my heart.
+It is such a loving feeling for me that I can pass it on to YOU who are reading.
 I truly have one dedication in life and that is to be the light, spread the light so that YOU one day can also embrace this science of love that has changed my life forever.
 To be a teacher for me means to be in service.
 I have a sacred obligation to pass on what I know through my learning here on earth so that you can awaken within your own light that has always been eternal love.
 Yoga is a preparation to unite with the undying and infinite space that is within us.

 Breathwork and How to use Pranayama in Your Daily Life